infrahq/infra/docs/manage/connectors/kubernetes.md

 For more control over the Connector install, review the [Helm Reference](../../reference/helm.md).

 Once you've connected a cluster, you can grant access via `infra grants add` or using the Dashboard.
-For more about [Grants in Infra, click here](../grants.md).
+[Learn more about Grants in Infra](../grants.md).